theGirrafish/dsd_a6/README.md

-# dsd_A6
+# ecse323
-All files related to DSD labs.
+All files related to ECSE 323 labs.
 Team A6